uuuzbf/bf42plus/README.md

 Alternatively you can change the configuration from the game's ingame console, type `plus.` then tap TAB twice to see the available commands.

 ### Updater
 The DLL has a builtin updater, so it can replace itself with newer versions.
 When there is an update available, a window will appear on startup, with the details of the new update.
 You have the option to postpone updating or apply the update.
-The mod only sends the mod's version string to the update server when checking for updates.
-No other data is transmitted.
+The mod only sends the mod's version to the update server when checking for updates, no other data is transmitted.

 There is currently no option to disable update checking because the mod is still being actively developed and having people running outdated versions would defeat the purpose of the mod.
 All new future features/fixes that have any effect on the game will either be disabled by default or there will be the option to turn it off.
 Updates are cryptographically signed so if the update server is compromised its still not possible for an attacker to push out a malicious update, the update functionality will just be broken until the update server is restored.
 The update code is also designed to fail silently if it can't reach the update server.

 ### Buddy colors
 You can now assign different colors to buddies by clicking the `ADD BUDDY` button on the scoreboard repeatedly.
 It cycles between 4 different colors, or if the SHIFT key is pressed it assigns random colors.